 To create a new custom EXCLUDE filter, you need to navigate to the 'Admin' section of your test view and then click on the 'Filters' view.
 Add a new filter by copying and pasting the regex you should have created earlier in the 'Filter pattern' text box.
 The filter should then block all of the traffic from the spam referrers you have identified in the regex.
 If the filter is working properly in the test view, then apply it to your master view.
 Remember, as you discover new spammers you will have to add them to the filter, and this filter will exclude everything that matches so be careful with your expressions!

 Our Digital Manager takes care of our Google Analytics and makes sure no spam impacts our data.
-Every time a new spammer appears in our ‘Referrals’ reports, we add it to our customised exclude filter, as you can see in the image below.
+Every time a new spammer appears in our ‘Referrals’ reports, we add it to our customised exclude filter.

 The vast majority of spam is this type.
 Its main characteristic is that it can send fake traffic without actually visiting your website, hence the name.
 It does that by sending raw fake hit data, known as 'ghost traffic', directly to your Google Analytics server via the Measurement Protocol.
 All they need is your Google Analytics property ID.
 Unless you are using Google Tag Manager, spammers could quite easily find your Google Analytics tracking code (UA-XXXXX-1), by simply looking at the page source of your site.
 Spambots then scrape your ID and share it with other spambots.